superpermutators/superperm/ChaffinMethod/Readme.txt

 Author:			Greg Egan [based on a previous version by Nathaniel Johnston;
 				see http://www.njohnston.ca/2014/08/all-minimal-superpermutations-on-five-symbols-have-been-found/ ]
-Date:			27 March 2019
+Date:			27-29 March 2019

 Building and testing
 --------------------

-This file describes the program ChaffinMethod.c, which uses an algorithm devised by Benjamin Chaffin to compute all strings (starting with 123...n) that contain the maximum possible number of permutations on n symbols while wasting w characters, for all values of w from 1 up to the point where all permutations are visited (i.e. these strings become superpermutations).
+This file describes the program ChaffinMethod.c, which uses an algorithm devised by Benjamin Chaffin to compute strings (starting with 123...n) that contain the maximum possible number of permutations on n symbols while wasting w characters, for all values of w from 1 up to the point where all permutations are visited (i.e. these strings become superpermutations).
+The default is to find ALL such strings; if the "oneExample" option is specified, then only a single example is found.

 ChaffinMethod.c is a single, standalone file for a command-line C program, which should compile, link and run in any command-line environment.

 Usage is:

-	ChaffinMethod n
+	ChaffinMethod n [oneExample]

 where: